-Section 5.
+Section 3.
 Time Off for Representation

-- A. The District will notify the Union when members' participation as volunteers in District directed committees/projects is desired.
-When requesting Union member participation, District management will provide the Union a description of skills/expertise needed, number of hours anticipated, and duration of service needed, and budget code. - B. Union representatives may be given specified release time for the following: - Meet and Confer/Consult-Up to three (3) designated Union members are allowed time off without loss of compensation for purposes of meeting and conferring or meeting and consulting with District representatives on matters within the scope of representation. - Negotiations-The District will provide release time for up to seven (7) designated Union members for purposes of meeting and conferring on a successor MOU.
-Release time for up to four (4) additional hours per week shall be granted for bargaining preparation after the commencement of negotiations. - Board Meeting Attendance-Up to two (2) designated Union representatives are allowed time off without loss of compensation to hear items before the Board of Directors within the scope of representation.
-A Union representative must notify the Labor Relations Officer before using release time to attend Board meetings. - 4.
-Meetings of District-Authorized Committees-Up to three (3) Union representatives are allowed time off without loss of compensation to attend meetings of District-authorized committees when representatives are serving on such committees as a representative of the Union. - Grievances-One (1) designated Union representative is allowed time off without loss of compensation for purposes of representing an employee in a meeting with District representatives relative to an employee grievance. - a.
-One (1) designated Union representative is allowed time off without loss of compensation for the purpose of discussing or investigating a grievance with an employee; provided that the District finds there is no undue interruption of the work of either the Union representative or the grievant and both the Union representative and the grievant have notified their respective supervisors of such time off.
+- A. The District will notify the Society when Society members' participation as volunteers in District directed committees/projects is desired.
+When requesting Society member participation, District management will provide the Society a description of skills/expertise needed, number of hours anticipated, and duration of service needed, and budget code. - B. Society representatives will, unless otherwise noted, be given specified release time for the following: - 1.
+Meet and Confer/Consult-Up to three (3) designated Society members are allowed time off without loss of compensation for purposes of meeting and conferring or meeting and consulting with District representatives on matters within the scope of representation. - Board Meeting Attendance-One (1) designated Society representative is allowed time off without loss of compensation to hear items before the Board of Directors within the scope of representation.
+A Society representative must notify the Labor Relations Officer before using release time to attend Board meetings. - 3.
+Meetings of District Authorized Committees-Up to three (3) Society representatives are allowed time off without loss of compensation to attend meetings of District-authorized committees when representatives are serving on such committees as a representative of the Society.

-- An employee has the right to discuss a grievance with a Union representative during working hours provided there is no disruption of the workload and the employee has notified and received authorization from the first-line manager/supervisor. - Release time will be provided to new stewards to receive training on grievance handling, including observing the actual grievance process. - 6.
-Representation-The Union President and/or a designee will have release time without loss of compensation for the purpose of conducting Union business as specified below.
+- 4. Grievances-One (1) designated Society representative is allowed time off without loss of compensation for purposes of representing an employee in a meeting with District representatives relative to an employee grievance. - a.
+One (1) designated Society representative is allowed time off without loss of compensation for the purpose of discussing or investigating a grievance with an employee; provided that the District finds there is no undue interruption of the work of either the Society representative or the grievant and both the Society representative and the grievant have notified their respective unit manager of such time off. - b.
+An employee has the right to discuss a grievance with a Society representative during working hours provided there is no disruption of the workload and the employee has notified and received authorization from their unit manager. - 5.
+Representation-The Society President and/or a designee will have release time without loss of compensation for the purpose of conducting Society business as specified below.
 Compensated release time shall be limited to formal meetings with District Management personnel and the investigation and presentation of grievances.
-Release time must be scheduled in advance with the President's or designee's supervisor. - 7.
-Release Time-Union representatives shall notify his/her unit manager/supervisor of his/her intention to be on release time as far in advance as reasonably possible, but no later than the end of normal business hours the day before such meeting except in the case of emergency situations.
-Union representatives must log the time they leave their work assignments and the time they return to work in order to qualify for compensated release time.
-Union will provide the District a list of all officers, stewards, and representatives/alternative representatives.
-Permission to perform Union functions shall not be unreasonably denied.
+Release time must be scheduled in advance with the President's or designee's supervisor. - 6.
+Negotiations-The District will provide release time for up to four (4) designated Society members for purposes of meeting and conferring on a successor MOU. - 7.
+Release Time-Society representatives shall notify his/her unit manager of his/her intention to be on release time as far in advance as reasonably possible, but no later than the end of normal business hours the day before such meeting except in the case of emergency situations.
+Society representatives will record the appropriate release time project number on their timesheet in order to qualify for compensated release time.
+Society will provide the District a list of all officers, stewards, and representatives/alternative representatives.
+Permission to perform Society functions shall not be unreasonably denied.

-Section 6.
+Section 4.
 Access to Work Locations

-The Union shall have reasonable access to work locations for purposes of processing grievances or concerning matters within the scope of representation provided that the supervisor of such work location is notified prior to entry.
+The Society shall have reasonable access to work locations for purposes of processing grievances or concerning matters within the scope of representation provided that the manager of such work location is notified prior to entry.
 Such access shall not interfere with the work process, safety, or security of the work location.

-Section 7.
+Section 5.
 Mail/Bulletin Boards